 - Our truck still had incredibly high mileage and was still prone to breakdowns.

 - We still had not figured out how to earn money on the road.

+But we had the passion and the confidence that our dream was divinely inspired.
 We came to see our life as the journey we were always afraid to make.